SmashDatNail/SmashDatNail/README.md

 I am a Computer Engineering student who loves the bleeding edge of technology.

 Deeply passionate in both computer hardware and software.
-I am also highly curious about how any piece of Technology works ranging from various Engineering disciplines such as mechanical, chemical and civil.
+I am also highly curious about how any piece of Technology works ranging from various Engineering disciplines such as:
+* ⚙️ Mechanical
+* ⚡ Electrical and Electronics
+* 🧪 Chemical
+* 🤖 Robotics

 My favourite subject in school was Physics after all.